AriFordsham/GHCWiki/home.md

 Currently we merge MRs with the aid of @marge-bot.
 Marge is a robot who will look after your patch, ensuring it remains up-to-date with `master` while being a candidate for merge.

-After your MR has been reviewed and approved by a GHC developer you can flag your it for merge by assigning it to @merge-bot using the "Assignee" field in the right sidebar:
+After your MR has been reviewed and approved by a GHC developer you can flag your it for merge by assigning it to @marge-bot using the "Assignee" field in the right sidebar:

 ![assigning-marge](uploads/50ccd3f10f6eaf3172a7dca081413660/assigning-marge.png)